Hamas talks on female prisoner exchange with Israel possible, says official

 Talks on a potential prisoner exchange with Israel have begun, a senior Hamas official confirmed to The National but stressed it was too early to reach a deal that would lead to a decrease in hostilities.

-Israel launched hundreds of air strikes on Gaza at the weekend, killing more than 700 Israelis and triggered reprisal air strikes that have left 430 dead in Gaza.
+Israel launched hundreds of air strikes on Gaza at the weekend, killing more than 700 Israelis and triggering reprisal air strikes that have left 430 dead in Gaza.

+The potential deal would result in the release of Israeli prisoners taken hostage on Saturday, in exchange for the freedom of female Palestinian political prisoners.

 “I think we are not talking about one country leading the efforts on mediation between Hamas and Israel, but I can say that talks have indeed begun since yesterday,” said Osama Hamdan, Hamas's top representative in Lebanon and member of the group’s political office.